notinaprops/Word-Tracker/README.md

 ## Features

-- **Word count input** with a satisfying paper-airplane "Done" button and ripple animation
-- **Progress bar**, % complete, and words-to-go — only shown once you set a manuscript total
+What it does:
+- Tracks your total manuscript word count
+- Set a word count goal and watch a progress bar fill up as you get closer
-- **Est. Completion date** calculated from your daily or weekly word goal
+- Pace calculator available for daily or weekly word counts and it'll predict your estimated finish date
-- **110 rotating writer quotes** — a new one with every update
+- Little writing quotes to keep you motivated (they rotate every time you log words)
+- Customizable with multiple colour palettes, adjustable widget opacity, and your novel's title
 - **Settings panel** (gear icon, opens below the card) for:
   - Custom novel title
   - Manuscript total
   - Daily or weekly word goal (pill toggle)
   - 6 color palettes: Ink, Midnight, Sage, Dusk, Caramel, Slate
   - Transparency slider (30–100%)
-- All settings and word count persist via `localStorage`
+- All settings and word count persist via "localStorage"

 ## Installation